NEUBIAS/bise-documents/How-to-curate/how-to-curate.md

 Try to fill as many fields as possible.
 If one field definition is unclear, report in the [BIII.eu forum](http://biii.eu/forum) or raise [an issue](https://github.com/NeuBIAS/bise-documents/issues) in Github [bise documents repository](https://github.com/NeuBIAS/bise-documents).
 Also mind that there is an [Entry Information Standard documentation](https://github.com/Leandroscholz/bise-documents/blob/master/Entry-information-standard/Entry-info-standard.md) for BISE, where you can check whether your entry will be classified from 'sparse' to 'comprehensive'.

->The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt>):
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt>):

->- **"MUST"**, **"REQUIRED"** or **"SHALL"** mean that the guideline is an absolute requirement of the specification.
+* **"MUST"**, **"REQUIRED"** or **"SHALL"** mean that the guideline is an absolute requirement of the specification.

->- **"MUST NOT"** or **"SHALL NOT"** mean that the guideline is an absolute prohibition of the specification.
+* **"MUST NOT"** or **"SHALL NOT"** mean that the guideline is an absolute prohibition of the specification.

->- **"SHOULD"** or **"RECOMMENDED"** mean that there may exist valid reasons in particular circumstances to ignore a particular guideline, but the full implications must be understood and carefully weighed before doing so.
+* **"SHOULD"** or **"RECOMMENDED"** mean that there may exist valid reasons in particular circumstances to ignore a particular guideline, but the full implications must be understood and carefully weighed before doing so.

->- **"SHOULD NOT"** or the phrase **"NOT RECOMMENDED"** mean that there may exist valid reasons in particular circumstances when acting contrary to the geuideline is acceptable or even useful, but the full implications should be understood and the case carefully weighed before doing so.
+* **"SHOULD NOT"** or the phrase **"NOT RECOMMENDED"** mean that there may exist valid reasons in particular circumstances when acting contrary to the geuideline is acceptable or even useful, but the full implications should be understood and the case carefully weighed before doing so.

->- **"MAY** or **"OPTIONAL"** mean that the guideline is truly optional; you can choose to follow it or not.
+* **"MAY** or **"OPTIONAL"** mean that the guideline is truly optional; you can choose to follow it or not.

 # General guidelines
 ## Before you start